Machsim123/Sports-Tournament-Matchmaking-System/README.md

 # **Sports Team Management System**

 ## 📌 **Project Overview**
-This project is a **web-based sports team management system** built using **PHP and MySQL** with a frontend developed in **HTML, CSS, and JavaScript**.
+This project is a **web-based sports team management system** built using **PHP, MySQL and XAMPP** with a frontend developed in **HTML, CSS, and JavaScript**.
 It provides an intuitive interface for managing teams, players, matches, and rankings.

 The system supports:
 - **Team and player registration**